GriffinLiang/griffinliang.github.com/_posts/2016-12-23-Life-in-Ottawa.md

 #### My experience in English Studying Group ####

+April 26, 2017

+I talked to Eva again.
+She gave me a further explanation of her career.
+The difference of social and economic situation (How to apply the medical knowledge from Canada to Africa.)
+And she told me her solution for the gender problem in ICAO.
+Keep learning new things and changing the way you think.
+As suggested by Eva, I think I will buy a bike to explore the city.

+***

 April 19, 2017

 Bill is going to celebrate his 80 birthday in the next month.
 He was born in a family of 22 people in both his mother and father side.
 His mother's family came to Canada from French 400 years ago.
 His father's family came from Scotland 200 years ago.
 He spent 8 years for two degrees of commerce and lawyer.
 We talked about house price in both China and Canada.
 He told me that he bought his first house when he was 45.
 He and his wife who is a professor separately paid the bill.
 So he is joking that I should also find a wife whose job is a professor.
 At the end of our conversation, he told me to he likes drinking Tsingtao Beer instead of Canadian beer.
 Wow, I am proud of my hometown.